satyndragautam/IBM-Data-Science-Cert/README.md

 The <a href="https://www.coursera.org/professional-certificates/ibm-data-science">IBM Data Science Professional Certification</a> offers a series of 10 course modules aimed at providing essential skills in data science.
 These courses cover a range of topics, including using open-source tools, programming in Python, database management, analyzing data, creating visualizations, applying statistical methods, and using machine learning algorithms for predictive modeling.

-In this repository, there are resources that are needed to complete the certification.
-Here, you'll find helpful materials such as notes, external sources/links, some images, code examples that accompany the courses.
+In this repository, there are resources that were needed to complete the certification.
+Here, you'll find helpful materials such as notes, external sources and urls, some images, code examples that accompany the courses.
 Additionally, this repository serves as a record of my progress, where you can provide evidence of completing each course successfully.

 <br>